Data Assets

 Delta Table

-Delta tables stored directly on cloud storage (S3, GCS, Azure Blob Storage).
-Use this type when you want to write data in Delta Lake format to your own storage buckets without going through a data platform like Databricks.
+Delta tables stored on S3 in Delta Lake format.
+Use this type when you want to write data in Delta Lake format to your own S3 buckets without going through a data platform like Databricks.

 Tables managed through Databricks Unity Catalog.
 Use this type when you want Databricks to handle storage, governance, and metadata management.
 Requires a configured Databricks Integration.